I gave my car to my son once he could drive, but was appalled at the condition he kept it in! I had to clean it myself.

 - Next, vacuum the seats.

-- Spray cleaning solution liberally so seat is noticeably soaked.
+- Spray cleaning solution liberally, so the seat is noticeably soaked.
 It's best to concentrate on one seat at a time.

 - Use a scrubbing brush to lather the cleaning solution.
 Don't be afraid to apply more cleaning solution to scrub out difficult stains.